robertbraeutigam/scan/README.md

 out of sync, messages were omitted or repeated, the connection must be closed.

 All encryption happens with "nonce" of all zero.
-Note, that each message encryption will use a completely new key, so the nonce not important.
+Note, that each message encryption will use a completely new key, so the nonce is superfluous.

 If a message is too large to fit into one Application Message frame, it must be fragmented, with each fragment having the same Message Id.
-A sender may also choose to fragment messages for other reasons, for example to get video frames that are already available quicker to the receiver.
+A sender may also choose to fragment messages for other reasons, for example to get video frames that are already available quicker to the receiver to reduce lag.

 The Message Id identifies this message and all frames it consists of.
 Message Ids should be re-used to be able to keep the Id low and in one byte.
 All values for which